blablatov/mtls-grpc-gateway/README.md

 ./gw-mtls-service
 ```

-### Building and Running Client
+### Building and Running gRPC-proxy-gateway-https Client

-In order to build, Go to ``Go`` module root directory location (mtls-grpc-gateway/gw-mtls-client) and execute the following
+In order to build, Go to ``Go`` module root directory location `mtls-grpc-gateway/gw-mtls-client` and execute the following
  shell command,
 ```
 go build -v